Indigenous Early Childhood Development Programs

 Provided by Fraser Region Aboriginal Friendship Centre Association (FRAFCA)

-- AECD Outreach: Tailored support to families with children 0-6 to access FRAFCA services or other community resources and supports.
+• AECD Outreach: Tailored support to families with children 0-6 to access FRAFCA services or other community resources and supports.
+Families with children 0-6 years old can access the AECD Outreach Worker, who can connect and refer them to community resources and supports.

-- Reclaiming Connections: A parenting program for caregivers of pre-teens and teens ages 8-18, that incorporates culture and an Elder to offer a safe environment for addressing inter-generational trauma and impacts of residential schools on parenting.
+• ReClaiming Our Indigenous Ways: Reclaiming Connections is a 10-week parenting program for caregivers of pre-teens and teens ages 8-18, that incorporates culture and an Elder to offer a safe environment for addressing inter-generational trauma and impacts of residential schools on parenting.

-- Awahsuk Aboriginal Headstart Preschool: A comprehensive preschool program designed to meet the spiritual, emotional, intellectual, and physical needs of Aboriginal preschool-aged children.
-Takes place at the Awahsuk Preschool.
+• Awahsuk Aboriginal Headstart Preschool: Awahsuk is a comprehensive preschool program designed to meet the spiritual, emotional, intellectual, and physical needs of Aboriginal preschool-aged children.

-- Spirit Bear Child Development Program: A child development program that has three main components - Culture, Nutrition, and Education.
-Mornings and afternoons classes to do crafts, eat healthy snacks and drum.
+• Spirit Bear Child Development Program: A child development program that has three main components: Culture, Nutrition, and Education.
+Early childhood educators promote children’s physical, intellectual, emotional, and cultural development.

-- Postnatal: A weekly parenting group program that has two components - a parent group session where they learn new information about their child’s growth and development, and a parent-child engagement session where they have the opportunity to implement their newly acquired knowledge and also receive feedback/support from the program facilitator.
+• Postnatal: The postnatal program has two components: a parent group session where they learn new information about their child’s growth and development, and a parent-child engagement session where they have the opportunity to implement their newly acquired knowledge and also receive feedback/support from the program facilitator.
 For caregivers with children 3 -24 months.

 604-595-1170